nasuni-labs/nasuni-dashboards/README.md

 ![Performance Dashboard Screenshot](/images/PerformanceDashboardScreenshot.png)

 4. If using the GFA Telemetry API data source, import the associated GFA dashboards.
 From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
 On the Import page, click **Import** and upload the **GFAVolumes.json** file from the extracted repository zip archive accepting the defaults and saving the configuration.
-Repeat for the **GFAAppliances.json** and **GFAMiscellaneous.json**.
+Repeat for the **GFAAppliances.json** and **GFAMiscellaneous.json** files.

 5. Navigate to the newly-imported GFA Volumes dashboard.
 Here is an example of expected output for the dashboard: